MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 # Release notes for Microsoft Edge Mobile Beta Channel

 These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Mobile Beta Channel.
 <!---
 Archived versions of these release notes are available at [Archived release notes for Microsoft Edge Beta Channel](./microsoft-edge-relnote-archive-beta-channel.md). --->

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 122.0.2365.30: February 12, 2024
+## Version 122.0.XXXX.XX: February XX, 2024

+Some placeholder text.

 ## See also